The Multiple-Access Channel with Entangled Transmitters: Introduction

-Here, we consider communication over a two-user classical MAC with entanglement resources shared between the transmitters a priori before communication begins.
-We derive a full characterization of the capacity region for the \emph{general} MAC with entangled transmitters (see Figure~\ref{fig:MentangledTx}), and show that the result by Leditzky \etal \cite{LeditzkyAlhejjiLevinSmith:20p} can be obtained as a special case.
-A single-letter formula is established involving auxiliary variables and ancillas of finite dimensions.
-This, in turn, leads to a sufficient entanglement rate to achieve the capacity region.
+Here, we consider communication over a two-user classical MAC with entanglement resources shared between the transmitters, a priori before communication begins.
+We establish inner and outer bounds on the capacity region for the \emph{general} MAC with entangled transmitters (see Figure~\ref{fig:MentangledTx}), and show that the result by Leditzky et al. \cite{LeditzkyAlhejjiLevinSmith:20p} can be obtained as a special case.
 We also point out the following change of behavior.
 In general, achievable communication rates may also depend on the error criterion.
 Without entanglement resources, Dueck \cite{Dueck:78p} showed that the relaxation of a message-average error criterion can lead to strictly higher achievable rates, when compared with a maximal error criterion.
 Here, however, we show that the capacity region with entangled transmitters remains the same, whether we consider a message-average or a maximal error criterion.
+Furthermore, we consider the combined setting of entanglement resources together with conferencing between the transmitters (see Figures \ref{fig:MentangledTx_Conferencing} and \ref{fig:MentangledTx_Conferencing_Q}).
+In this setting, in addition to pre-shared entanglement resources, the transmitters can now communicate with each other over either classical or quantum noise-free links at a limited rate.
+In the classical conferencing setting, we derive inner and outer bounds on the capacity region of the MAC with entangled transmitters.
+In the quantum conferencing setting, we establish an achievable region and show that entanglement can double the conferencing rate through superdense coding.